This post may contain affiliate links. Please read my disclosure.

 Notes

 - Use quality low-sodium chicken broth as it contributes to the flavor.
-You can also use chicken stock which gives the chicken barley soup more mouth feel.
+You can also use chicken stock which gives the soup more mouth feel.

 - Be consistent when it comes to dicing the potatoes so they cook evenly.